openhwgroup/programs/verif/README.md

 * Set/Clear all bits of rs1
 * Set/Clear all bits of rd

 Note the simplifying assumptions made here.
 With one 32-bit and one 12-bit operand there are 2,244 unique sums that can be calculated.
 Including the cross-products of source and destination register yields O(10^6) unique instruction calls.
 The RV32I ISA specifies 40 instructions so this gives us O(10^7) instruction executions simply to fully verify the most basic instructions in a CORE-V design.
-Obviously this is impractical and one of the things that makes Verification an Art is determing the minimal amount of coverage to have confidence that a feature is sufficiently tested.
+Obviously this is impractical and one of the things that makes Verification an art is determing the minimal amount of coverage to have confidence that a feature is sufficiently tested.
 It is the opinion of the author that the above coverage is sufficient for the addi instruction.
-You may see it as overkill or underkill depending on your understanding of the micro-architecture or your risk adversion.
+You may see it as overkill or underkill depending on your understanding of the micro-architecture or your level of risk adversion.

 So, specifying the Testplan for the addi instruction forces us to think about what the feature-under-test does, what we need to check to ensure its done properly and what stimulus and configuration needs to be covered to ensure the feature is tested under all penitent conditions.